 Dose modifications may help patients continue with their treatment1

-Temporarily suspend VALCHLOR gel if patient develops.
-Any grade of skin ulceration, blistering, or moderately severe or severe dermatitis (ie, marked skin redness with edema).
+Temporarily suspend VALCHLOR gel if patient develops: any grade of skin ulceration, blistering, or moderately severe or severe dermatitis (ie, marked skin redness with edema).

 Upon improvement, treatment can be gradually reintroduced into patient's treatment plan1: